Tourify-Capstone-Project/Tourify-Machine-Learning/README.md

    - rating: Contains the average rating of each tourist attraction and culinary spot.
    - tourism_location: Contains the address of each tourist attraction and culinary spot.
    - tourism_image: Contains the main image of each tourist attraction and culinary spot.
+   - tourism_gmaps: Contains gmaps links of each tourist and culinary spot.
    - latlong: Contains the latitude and longitude of each tourist attraction and culinary spot.
    - latitude: Contains the latitude of each tourist attraction and culinary spot.
    - longitude: Contains the longitude of each tourist attraction and culinary spot.